John Wayles Jefferson

 John Wayles Jefferson (born John Wayles Hemings; May 8, 1835 – June 12, 1892), was an American businessman and Union Army officer in the American Civil War.
-He is believed to be a grandson of Thomas Jefferson; his paternal grandmother was Sarah (Sally) Hemings, Thomas Jefferson's mixed-race slave and half-sister to his wife.
+He was the grandson of Thomas Jefferson; his paternal grandmother was Sarah (Sally) Hemings, Thomas Jefferson's mixed-race slave and frequently theorized half-sister to his wife.

 Early life and family

-John's father, Eston Hemings, was born a slave at Monticello in 1808, the youngest of Sally Hemings' six mixed-race children.
-They are widely understood to have been the children of President Thomas Jefferson, Hemings' enslaver.
-As they were seven-eighths European in ancestry (7 of his 8 great grandparents were "white"), under Virginian law at the time they were legally white.
+John's father, Eston Hemings, was born enslaved at Monticello in 1808, the youngest of Sally Hemings' six mixed-race children.
+They were very likely the children of President Thomas Jefferson, Hemings' enslaver.
+As they were seven-eighths European in ancestry (7 of his 8 great-grandparents were "white"), under Virginian law at the time any child born to someone 1/4 African and White was considered mulatto.
 But they were born into slavery under the slave law principle of partus sequitur ventrem, by which children of slave mothers took the status of the mother.
-Sally Hemings was three-quarters white and a half-sister of Jefferson's late wife, Martha Wayles Skelton.
+Sally Hemings was three-quarters white and claimed by her son to be the half-sister of Jefferson's late wife, Martha Wayles Skelton.

-Thomas Jefferson informally and formally freed all of Sally's four surviving children.
-He let the first two "escape" when they came of age; they went North to Washington, DC and passed into white society, both marrying white spouses.
+Thomas Jefferson informally or formally freed all of Sally's four surviving children.
+He permitted his two oldest children to "escape" when they came of age; they went North to Washington, DC and changed their names to pass into white society, both marrying white spouses.
 Jefferson's will freed Madison and Eston Hemings shortly after the president's death in 1826; Eston was "given his time" so that he did not have to wait until the age of 21 for freedom.
 Madison, already 21, had been freed immediately.
 In 1830 Eston purchased property in Charlottesville, on which he and his brother Madison built a house.
 Their mother Sally lived with them until her death in 1835.

 In Charlottesville, Eston married Julia Ann Isaacs, a mixed-race daughter of a Jewish merchant, David Isaacs from Germany, and Nancy West, a free woman of color, who built an independent bakery business in the town.
 John Wayles Hemings was the eldest child of Eston and Julia, born in Charlottesville in 1835.
-His first and middle name were after his great-grandfather John Wayles.
-As a widower Wayles had fathered six children by his enslaved concubine Betty Hemings, of whom the youngest was Sally Hemings.
+His first and middle name were after the man his father proclaimed to be his great-grandfather John Wayles.
+According to Eston’s account, widower Wayles had fathered six children by his enslaved concubine Betty Hemings, of whom the youngest was Sally Hemings.
 Eston and Julia's second child, Anna Wayles Hemings (1837–1866), was also born in Charlottesville.